Royal Society: Carlton House Terrace

 The premises at 6–9 Carlton House Terrace is a Grade I listed building and the current headquarters of the Royal Society, which had moved there from Burlington House in 1967.
-The ground floor and basement are used for ceremonies, social and publicity events, the first floor hosts facilities for Fellows and Officers of the Society, and the second and third floors are divided between offices and accommodation for the President, Executive Director and Fellows.
+The ground floor and basement are used for ceremonies, social and publicity events, the first floor hosts facilities for Fellows and Officers of the society, and the second and third floors are divided between offices and accommodation for the President, Executive Director and Fellows.

-The first Carlton House was named after Baron Carleton, and was sold to Lord Chesterfield in 1732, who held it on trust for Frederick, Prince of Wales.
-Frederick held his court there until his death in 1751, after which it was occupied by his widow until her death in 1772.
-In 1783, the then-Prince of Wales George bought the house, instructing his architect Henry Holland to completely remodel it.

-When George became King, he authorised the demolition of Carlton House, with the request that the replacement be a residential area.
-John Nash eventually completed a design that saw Carlton House turned into two blocks of houses, with a space in between them.
-The building is still owned by the Crown Estates and leased by the Society; it underwent a major renovation from 2001 to 2004 at the cost of £9.8 million, and was reopened by the Prince of Wales on 7 July 2004.
+Carlton House Terrace was designed by John Nash as two blocks of houses, with a space in between them.
+The building is still owned by the Crown Estates and leased by the society; it underwent a major renovation from 2001 to 2004 at the cost of £9.8 million, and was reopened by the Prince of Wales on 7 July 2004.

 Carlton House Terrace underwent a series of renovations between 1999 and November 2003 to improve and standardise the property.
 New waiting, exhibition and reception rooms were created in the house at No.7, using the Magna Boschi marble found in No.8, and greenish grey Statuario Venato marble was used in other areas to standardise the design.
 An effort was also made to make the layout of the buildings easier, consolidating all the offices on one floor, Fellows' Rooms on another and all the accommodation on a third.

 Kavli Royal Society International Centre

 In 2009 Chicheley Hall, a Grade I listed building located near Milton Keynes, was bought by the Royal Society for £6.5 million, funded in part by the Kavli Foundation.
 The Royal Society spent several million on renovations adapting it to become the Kavli Royal Society International Centre, a venue for residential science seminars.
 The centre held its first scientific meeting on 1 June 2010 and was formally opened on 21 June 2010.
-The Centre was permanently closed on 18 June 2020 and the building was sold in 2021.
+The centre was permanently closed on 18 June 2020 and the building was sold in 2021.